twiddler/envjoi/README.md

 -   `schema` of your environment variables defined with `Joi`
 -   `path` to your `.env` file (default to `./.env`)
 -   returns an instance of `webpack.DefinePlugin`

-# Limitations

-You can only use strings in your `schema`.
-Use regular expressions to allow only numbers and parse to your desired types when needed.

 # Contributors